PhilCK/philck.github.com/_posts/2015-10-10-rendering_text_in_one_draw_call.md

 ## Render Points

 Since we are using the Geometry shader to generate the quads, we need to pass the geo shader some way to index the data texture.
-We could have a vertex format with an 'id', and generate a large vertex buffer of points, However there is a nice feature in OpenGL we can use. if you render a bunch of nothings, the vertex shader will still get called with unique gl_VertexID, We can pass this along to the geo shader to use as an index into our data texture.
+We could have a vertex format with an 'id', and generate a large vertex buffer of points, However there is a nice feature in OpenGL we can use.
+If you render a bunch of nothings, the vertex shader will still get called with unique gl_VertexID.
+We can pass this along to the geo shader to use as an index into our data texture.

 Calling this (With your data texture bound of course).